 Admission of Undergraduate Students

-Admission to Dominican University is open to men and women who are prepared academically to undertake a rigorous liberal arts program.
+Admission to Dominican University is open to individuals who are prepared academically to undertake a rigorous liberal arts program.
 Applicants for freshman admission are considered on the basis of probable success as determined by grades in a college preparatory program, standardized test scores, and class rank.
 Transfer students are primarily evaluated on the basis of course work completed at previous colleges and universities; in some cases, the high school record is considered.
 Admission decisions are announced on a rolling basis.
 Students are required to pay a tuition deposit after they have been accepted.
 The deposit is refundable until May 1 for students entering in the fall term and November 1 for students entering in the spring term.
 Housing arrangements may be made after the tuition deposit is paid.
 A housing deposit also is required.
 Prospective students are urged to visit the campus.
 Individual appointments with an admission counselor can be arranged, along with a campus tour.
 Visiting Day programs are scheduled throughout the year.
 Students needing special accommodations for such events are asked to contact the Office of Undergraduate Admission prior to the event.

 All application materials become the property of Dominican University.
 Providing incomplete or inaccurate information regarding a previous academic record on an admission application form is grounds for denial of admission.